RyanHUNGry/MPNN-and-Graph-Transformer-Benchmark/README.md

 ```

 ## Configuration
 We supply a `params.json` configuration file to pass in model parameters, organized by model and dataset type.
-The base hyperparameter configuration follows our setup in our [paper](www.xyz.com), so the results can be reproduced without additional configuration.
+The base hyperparameter configuration follows our setup in our report, so the results can be reproduced without additional configuration.

 To supply your own custom set of hyperparameters, clone this repository and edit `params.json` locally.
 Ensure field names are not changed, and that only JSON integer field types are used.
 Then, mount your `params.json` as a volume into the container during runtime.